 Postpaid Wireless Demise - Prepaid Wireless To Dominate!

-really mean when I make that statement?
+really mean when I make such a statement?
 A lot more is truly

 by saying that than simply to get your attention.

-reality is that prepaid wireless has evolved to the point where there
+reality is that prepaid no contract wireless has evolved to the point

 are very few reasons why one would believe that postpaid wireless